BYOD = Bring Your Own Device

 As new technologies continue to change the world in which we live, they also provide many new and positive educational benefits for classroom instruction.
 To encourage this growth, students at Spotswood College may now bring their own technology to school.

 For purposes of BYOD, “Technology” means privately owned wireless and/or portable electronic handheld equipment that includes, portable internet devices, equipment including laptops, netbooks, tablets/slates and smartphones that can be used for word processing, wireless Internet access, image capture/recording, sound recording and information transmitting/receiving/storing, etc.

 “Spotswood College does not go as far as recommending purchase of any particular device, brand or operating system for students devices.
 However, we recommend that you purchase a device that has a minimum screen size of 10” measured diagonally, has a mouse and a keyboard (not on screen).
-Please note that all student devices must be able to connect to the internet using a browser so they can access the school Ultranet site which acts as a subject homework and resource depository”.
+Please note that all student devices must be able to connect to the internet using a browser so they can access “Schoology” which acts as an online subject communication hub 24/7″.

 The school wireless system may be accessed while at school daily from 9am until 4pm.
 Personal internet connective devices such as but not limited to cell phones / cell network adapters t-stick, modem, etc, are not permitted to be used to access outside internet sources during class time, unless permission is given by the teacher (using own cell phone data).

 Security and Damages